nauam/Courses/docs/administration/security/authentication.md

 Each method determines whether the user is authenticated, and what _roles_ they have.

-The list of roles can be accepted as-is (default), or you can add a prefix to them using the following config in qwcontrol-config.properties:
+The list of roles can be accepted as-is (default), or you can add a prefix to them using the following config in rundeck-config.properties:

-    qwcontrol.security.jaasRolePrefix=PREFIX_
+    rundeck.security.jaasRolePrefix=PREFIX_

 ## PropertyFileLoginModule